 Chinese five-spice powder consists of five or more spices— most commonly star anise, cloves, Cinnamomum cassia (Chinese cinnamon), Szechuan peppercorns, ginger, and fennel seeds.
-A little goes a long way with this mixture, but it’ll liven up recipes beyond the usual holiday baking spice suspects of cinnamon, cloves, allspice, and nutmeg.
+A little goes a long way with this mixture, but it’ll really liven up recipes, especially when paired with cinnamon, cloves, allspice, or nutmeg.

 Why We Love It:

 Versatility: Chinese five-spice has a unique flavor profile but is quite versatile.
 It often pulls double duty in savory—think Cantonese roast duck or richly spiced beef stew—and sweet dishes.
 You’ll find it in Rebecca’s Spiced Chinese Almond Cookies from our Holiday Cookies 2018 special issue.

 Accessibility: It’s easily attainable.
 The spice blend is available in most grocery stores and in Asian markets.
 Finally!
 An unusual ingredient that eliminates the hassle of specialty store shopping.

 What to Pair It With:

 Molasses: The sticky syrup with notes of rich caramel pairs wonderfully with a dash of five-spice.

 Streusels: The crunchy topping that makes everything better is ready for a spicy upgrade.
 Next time you’re whipping up a batch of streusel, mix in some Chinese five-spice for a little kick.